Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Preliminary

-\paragraph{RoPE} Rotary positional encoding (RoPE)~\cite{su2024roformer} is a form of relative position encoding, which demonstrates better length generalization and has become the preferred choice for LLMs and modern DiTs.
-Specifically, its implementation involves the following transformation applied to the query $\mathbf{q}_m\in \mathbb{R}^d$ at position $m$ and key $\mathbf{k}_n\in \mathbb{R}^d$ at position $n$ in the Self-Attention mechanism (denoted as $f$),
+\paragraph{RoPE} Rotary positional encoding (RoPE)~\cite{su2024roformer} is a form of relative PE that has shown strong length generalization and has become a preferred choice in both modern LLMs and DiTs.
+Instead of adding a positional vector, RoPE applies a position-dependent rotation to the query and key vectors in self-attention.
+Let $\mathbf{q}_m \in \mathbb{R}^d$ and $\mathbf{k}_n \in \mathbb{R}^d$ denote the query and key at positions $m$ and $n$, respectively, and let $f$ denote the attention function.
+RoPE modifies $f$ as